jhvanderschee/jekyllcodex/_posts/2017-11-18-building-a-webshop-with-jekyll.md

 - Cartes Bancaires
 - Gift cards

 Although I know that this webshop is far from perfect, it allow you to sell products in almost any country, for a very small fee.
-Things that are currently missing, but could easily be added, are a thank you page and a seperate delivery address.
-Tax calculations, based on country and delivery prices are also missing, but would be a little bit harder to add.

-Adding these missing things is still on my to-do list.
-I will update this post once they are added.

-Things that are not included in this webshop *by design* are:

-- Automatic invoices
-- Track and trace codes for parcels
+All fields in the ceckout form are automagically added to your confirmation email and when you add radio buttons with a price and description, these values will be added to the order (i.e. gift wrapping or shipping method).